Medically reviewed by Drugs.com. Last updated on June 13, 2020.

 - Medications called angiotensin-converting enzyme (ACE) inhibitors

-- Neuromuscular diseases, such as parkinsonism, which weaken the coordination of upper airway and swallowing muscles
+- Neuromuscular diseases that weaken the coordination of upper airway and swallowing muscles

 When to see a doctor

-Call your doctor if your cough doesn't go away after several weeks or if you or your child is:
+Call your doctor if your cough (or your child's cough) doesn't go away after a few weeks or if it also involves any one of these:

 - Coughing up thick, greenish-yellow phlegm